Data persistence

 In Redis Cloud, data persistence is a database configuration setting that can be changed by editing your database settings.

-The availability of the setting depends on your subscription:
+The availability of the setting depends on your plan:

-• Free subscriptions do not support data persistence; the setting is disabled entirely.
+• Free Redis Cloud Essentials plans do not support data persistence; the setting is disabled entirely.

-• For Fixed plans, persistence requires a standard plan and is not available for cache subscriptions.
+• For paid Redis Cloud Essentials plans, persistence requires a standard plan and is not available for cache subscriptions.

 Use the Plan description setting to determine your subscription type.
 You might need to change your subscription type to enable data persistence.

-• Flexible and Annual plans enable data persistence settings for every database.
+• Redis Cloud Pro enables data persistence settings for every database.

 When enabled, you can change the Data persistence setting to one of the following values: